Chemical Hygiene Plan

 - Use appropriate bottle carriers or a cart when transporting acid bottles.

-- Know where spill-control pillows or acid neutralizers are available (in common areas) in the event of a spill.
+- Awareness of where spill-control pillows or acid neutralizers are available (in common areas) in the event of a spill.
 Do not use bases to neutralize acid spills.

-- Store large bottles of liquid bases on trays in a cabinet marked “Bases” or “Corrosives.”
+- Store large bottles of liquid bases in bins or trays in a cabinet marked “Bases” or “Corrosives.”